martin-ueding/vigilant-crypto-snatch/docs/running.md

 # Running

 If you have installed it system-wide, you can just execute `vigilant-crypto-snatch [options]` to run it.
 You can pass additional options, if you want.
 With the `--help` option you will see an up-to-date list of options.

 You can choose the marketplace that you want to use with the `--marketplace bitstamp` or `--marketplace kraken`.

 When you want to quit, just press <kbd>Ctrl</kbd>+<kbd>C</kbd>.

+To run the script in "buy mode" you need to use the `watch` option and to use the evaluation function you need the `evaluate` option.
+For more check out the respective section.

 All historical price data and performed transactions will be stored in a SQLite database at `~/.local/share/vigilant-crypto-snatch/db.sqlite`.
 We sometimes change the database format between major releases.
 In that case it is easiest to delete the database and let the script create the new one.
 As there are only so few users, we don't offer proper database migrations.